TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/documentation/git.md

 {% include _toc.html %}

-# Setup

 We use the Git version control system with [github.com](https://github.com) to manage submissions and grade assignments.

+## Setup

 If you don't already have a GitHub account, [sign up](https://github.com/signup) first!

 Once you have a GitHub account, set up Git on your computer by following [this guide](https://help.github.com/articles/set-up-git/).
 Be sure to select your operating system at the top of that guide.
 Also open the `Input` informational box for information on how to use git from the command-line, because we will be using that in this guide.

 We will explain the steps needed to work on and submit assignments in this guide.
 To learn the basics of git, read [git - the simple guide](http://rogerdudler.github.io/git-guide/) and [try out the Git command-line](https://try.github.io/).
 If you'd like to learn more, [have a look at these resources](https://help.github.com/articles/good-resources-for-learning-git-and-github/).

-# Structure
+## Repository Structure

 Let's look at the repository structure first.